-Access: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+Access: We recognize that this approach, based on the WSIS Action Lines, has facilitated the drawing attention to the role that ICTs can play a crucial in realizing development goals and poverty reduction.

-CDT: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+CDT: We recognize that this approach, based on the WSIS Action Lines, has facilitated drawing attention to the role that ICTs can play a crucial in realizing development goals and poverty reduction.

-USA: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction.
+USA: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role ICTs can play in realizing development goals and have played a key role in poverty reduction.

-JCA: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction
+JCA: We recognize that this implementation framework based on the WSIS Action Lines have facilitated in drawing attention to the role that ICTs can play a crucial in realizing development goals and have played a key role in poverty reduction and literacy promotion.

 UNDESA: DESA: We recognize that this implementation framework based on the WSIS Action Lines has facilitated in drawing attention to the crucial role that ICTs can play in realizing and implementing development goals including in poverty reduction.